GriceTurrble/renovate-config/README.md

 # My renovate config

-To use, add the following config to a target repo:
+To use, add the following config to a target repo (within a `.github/renovate.json` file):

 ```json
 {